MehakdeepSinghDandiwal/Buff-Tailed-Bumble-Bee-Detection-Model/README.md

 # Buff-Tailed-Bumble-Bee-Detection-Model

-AFTER EXTRACTING THE ZIP FILE REPLACE THE Data.yaml in the BombusNaturalist2016-19-9 folder with the data.yaml file provided in the github
+After extracting the zip file replace the "data.yaml" in the "BombusNaturalist2016-19-9" folder with the "data.yaml" file provided in the github